-10.7 - Please list the different assessment methods used.
-Please provide weblinks to the guidance for the assessment methods.

-10.8 - Does the State Party have a national capacity building strategy for World Heritage conservation, protection, presentation and management?
+- 10.7 Please list the different assessment methods used.
+Please provide weblinks to the guidance for the assessment methods. - 10.8 Does the State Party have a national capacity building strategy for World Heritage conservation, protection, presentation and management?

-There is no national capacity building strategy in relation to World Heritage conservation, protection, presentation and management but capacity building is being done on an ad hoc basis
+There is a national capacity building strategy in relation to World Heritage conservation, protection, presentation and management that is effectively implemented

-10.9 - Does the State Party have the institutional capacity to conduct research specifically for World Heritage issues?
-There is capacity at the institutional level to conduct research specifically for World Heritage issues but it could be improved.

-10.10 - Has the State Party helped to establish national, public and private foundations or associations for raising funds and receiving donations for the protection of World Heritage?
+- 10.9 Does the State Party have the institutional capacity to conduct research specifically for World Heritage issues?
+There is effective capacity at the institutional level to conduct research specifically for World Heritage issues. - 10.10 Has the State Party helped to establish national, public and private foundations or associations for raising funds and receiving donations for the protection of World Heritage?

-10.11 - Please add any additional comments, conclusions and/or recommendations related to World Heritage policies and resources

-11. International Cooperation

-11.1 - Has the State Party promoted international cooperation and the establishment of cooperation mechanisms for heritage since the last Periodic Report?
+- 10.11 Please add any additional comments, conclusions and/or recommendations related to World Heritage policies and resources General or specific course of education for conservation and management of heritage is a target that needs further promotion in terms of capacity building related to inernational cooperation and exchange of expertise. - 11.
+International Cooperation - 11.1 Has the State Party promoted international cooperation and the establishment of cooperation mechanisms for heritage since the last Periodic Report?
 If so, please indicate the type of cooperation that best describes your activities.